hantuzun/hr-code/README.md

 ### Overview

- * HR Codes a rectangle images.
+ * HR Codes are rectangle images.
  * HR Codes are surrounded by a border.
  * HR code is read from left to right and from top to bottom, just as English.
  * There must be an rightwards arrow on the top left.